M36 Water Audits and Loss Control Program, Fourth Edition

 Governmental Policies for Drinking Water Utility Water Loss Control (2022)

 The State of Water Loss Control in Drinking Water Utilities (2016)

 State by State Water Loss Policy Map (2016)

 Best Practice in Water Loss Control Flyer (2015)

 Tools for Water Audit Analysis

-The AWWA Water Audit Compiler© (Compiler) was launched in 2011 and can be utilized to quickly assemble water audit data from multiple water utilities; allowing for comparisons of data across water utilities.
+The AWWA Water Audit Compiler© (Compiler) can be used to quickly assemble water audit data from multiple water utilities; allowing for comparisons of data across water utilities.
 The Compiler can also be used to compile multiple years’ of water audit data for a single utility; allowing the water efficiency history of a water utility to be viewed at a single glance.
-The current version of the Compiler (Version 5.0) was released in 2014.

 Leakage Component Analysis Model

 In 2014, the Water Research Foundation, with support from the US Environmental Protection Agency, published the final report and spreadsheet software tool for Project 4372a entitled Real Loss Component Analysis: A Tool for Economic Water Loss Control.
 The purpose of research project 4372a was to identify the best methods for conducting a leakage component analysis to be used to set a cost-effective leakage control strategy in a water utility.
 The project was also charged to employ these best practices in the creation of a spreadsheet software tool that works in complimentary fashion with the Audit Software.
 The key project deliverable was the Leakage Component Analysis Model (LCA Model).